-This position is located in the Bureau of Industry and Security (BIS), Office of the Assistance Secretary for Export Administration (EA), Office of National Security and Technology Transfer Controls (NSTTC).
+This position is located in the Bureau of Industry and Security (BIS), Office of the Assistant Secretary for Export Administration (EA), Office of Nonproliferation and Treaty Compliance (NPTC), Foreign Policy Division (FPD).

 The incumbent serves as an Export Policy Analyst to an organization, project or team and contributes to the export control policy process.
-Serves as a liaison with industries on export control regulations and policy procedures related to a wide range of commodities and technologies under the jurisdiction of the Department of Commerce in one or more of the following areas: materials, materials processing, electronics, telecommunications, computers, information security, avionics, marine, sensors, laser, spacecraft, and navigation.
+Serves as a liaison with businesses and industries on export control regulations and policy procedures.
+Performs research and analysis of regulatory and policy matters involving sanctioned countries, foreign policy-based controls, human rights, surveillance technology, proscribed persons, and a wide range of commodities and technologies under the jurisdiction of the Department of Commerce.